yjkim5426/YJ_Movie/README.md

 # YJ_Movie

 ###### 08-Nov-2018
-A single web page to show trendy movies in this week.
+A single web page to show trendy movies in this week using API.

 * Purpose:
   * See top 20 trendy movies in this week.